shubhamoy/dir2txt/README.md

 # dir2txt
 ![logo](logo.jpg)
+Turn your entire project directory into a clean, readable, and AI-friendly output — effortlessly.
 A blazing-fast CLI tool to export a directory's structure and contents into a neatly formatted `.txt` or `.json` file.

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)